Wallet Security Cluster

 | Extraction | Funds or permissions are abused later | Loss continues after the initial interaction |

-This page connects directly to signature phishing defense, session abuse, and the wallet drain playbook because social engineering often activates those downstream failure paths rather than ending with one message or one screen.
+This page connects directly to signature phishing defense, session abuse, the token approval security guide, the revoke token approval workflow, and the wallet drain playbook because crypto phishing often activates those downstream failure paths rather than ending with one message or one screen.

 Which Controls Matter Most?